xapqrt/accelerate/README.md

 ## file structure

-core physics in physics.js, integration methods split into euler.js and rk4.js, rendering utilities in canvas-utils.js, minimax ai in minimax.js, each feature has its own html file and the prophecy feature is modular with separate files for different concerns
+core physics in physics.js, integration methods split into euler.js and rk4.js, rendering utilities in canvas-utils.js, minimax ai in minimax.js, each feature has its own html file